torontomegaempires/torontomegaempires.github.io/docs/index.markdown

   </div>
 {% endif %}

-# Host Your Own Empire
+# Host Your Own Mega Empires

 **Have a great venue?** We're always seeking new locations throughout the Greater Toronto Area.
 Whether you have a community center, game store, or spacious home, we'd love to help you organize an epic Mega Empires event.